markl90/NetBuilderAssessment/README.md

 - Code src/main/java/stringreplacer
 - Tests src/test/java/stringreplacer

-Code has been written and unit tested to ensure it fulfills the requirements. - A main method has also been added in a class "main" above the package structure in src/main/java.
+Code has been written and unit tested to ensure it fulfills the requirements. \n A main method has also been added in a class "main" above the package structure in src/main/java.

 # Task 2 - Family Tree